Discover Norway through scenic film locations

 12. Star Wars: The Empire Strikes Back

 Star Wars fans will easily recognise the mountain landscape here.
 There are a number hiking trails around Finsevatnet lake and the glacier area.
 However, you shouldn’t go on a hike without a guide in winter.
-The train station in Finse is located 1,222 metres above sea level, right next to the hotel Finse 1222, where the film crew stayed during production.
+The train station in Finse is located 1,222 metres above sea level, right next to the hotel Finse 1222, where the crew stayed during production.

 The scenes in which Luke crawls exhausted through the snow after his rough encounter with a wampa and Obi-Wan Kenobi instructs him to go to Master Yoda’s Dagobah system were shot just behind the hotel.
-The hotel occasionally organises fan events in February, including a film location tour with a dog sled.
+The hotel occasionally organises fan events in February, including a location tour with a dog sled.
 Fans even converge in full storm trooper uniforms!

 Getting to Finse is a highlight on its own.
 We recommend taking the Flåm Railway from Flåm up into the high mountains at Myrdal.
 From there, you can change to the Bergen Railway which stops at Finse.
-Both connections are among the most beautiful train routes in the world and will take you to a galaxy far, far away.
+Both connections are among the most beautiful train journeys in the world and will take you to a galaxy far, far away.

 13. Dune